DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture6.md

 > - delta hedging, position in the option
 > - delta gamma hedging, need a position in the stock and another option

-Delta-gamma hedging involves taking a position in the asset and in another, different option to hedge an existing option position against **small movements** in the price of the underlying asset.
+**Delta-gamma hedging** involves taking a position in the asset and in another, different option to hedge an existing option position against **small movements** in the price of the underlying asset.

-So, given a position of h options, for delta-gamma hedging we calculate how many units Q in the asset and k in another option we need in order to hedge against small changes $d$S in the price $S$ of the underlying asset.
+So, given a position of h options, for delta-gamma hedging we calculate how many units $Q$ in the asset and $k$ in another option we need in order to hedge against small changes $d$S in the price $S$ of the underlying asset.

-The value of a portfolio of Q units in the asset, h units of one option, and k units of another, different option is given by
+The value of a portfolio of $Q$ units in the asset, $h$ units of one option, and $k$ units of another, different option is given by

 $$V = QS + hV_1 + kV_2$$

 where $V_1$ and $V_2$ are the respective option premiums.

 Also let $∆_1$ and $Γ_1$ be the delta and gamma of our existing option, and $∆_2$ and $Γ_2$ be the delta and gamma of the new option.

-> - Original option in the portfolio

 The change in portfolio value approximated by delta-gamma hedging is
 ![alt text](assets\IMG87.PNG)